Constantinople – 431 AD

 Everyone finished eating their porridge and bread while Andre discussed his plans for the day with Viviana.
-He planned to be gone most of the day meeting with other government officials.
-A weekly meeting they held at center city.
-Viviana had that look on her face, a look of boredom, as what else is new.
+He planned to be gone most of the day meeting with other government officials–a weekly meeting they held at center city.
+Viviana had a familiar look on her face, a look of boredom, as if thinking, What else is new?
 Then everyone excused themselves to go on with their day.
 Rosemary lingered at the table.
-Lingered in the quiet, an unknown foreboding coming upon her.
-So she prayed over each one in the family.
-Praying for God to protect them from the evil one.
+Lingering in the quiet, an unknown foreboding came upon her.
+So she prayed over each one in the family, praying for God to protect them from the evil one.

-By mid-morning it was evident that this was going to be the most beautiful day of the year thus far.
-Bright blue, cloudless sky with just a hint of breeze, warm sunshine.
-Not too hot but, just right for enjoying anything outdoors.
+By mid-morning it was evident that this was going to be the most beautiful day of the year thus far–a bright blue, cloudless sky with just a hint of breeze and warm sunshine–just right for enjoying anything outdoors.

-Later, in the afternoon, Rosemary decided to explore the garden near the courtyard behind the house.
-She had not taken a walk out there since autumn, before winter came.
-The dense trees had lost their leaves, except for a few evergreens here and there, but now they had come to life again with green leafs budding out.
+Rosemary decided to explore the garden near the courtyard behind the house.
+She had not taken a walk out there since autumn.
+Then winter came and the dense trees had lost their leaves, except for a few evergreens here and there, but now they had come to life again with green leaves budding out.
 She followed the stone path to the center of the garden, remembering there had been a small round table hidden in the middle surrounded by a canopy of trees.
-She had sat there many times reading and praying.
-Enjoying the beauty, the bird song, butterflies, and flowers.
+She had sat there many times reading and praying, enjoying the beauty, the bird song, butterflies, and flowers.

 Rosemary felt she was the intruder, so she said.
 “Excuse me, Viviana.
 I…I did not realize you were out here.
 My apologies.”
 Then she turned to walk back to the house.